android/tv-samples/ReferenceAppKotlin/STATE_MACHINE.md

 * Watch Progress - When a video is paused, the locally stored progress should be updated.
 When a video is first prepared, the watch progress needs to be loaded to resume from the last watched position.
-* Play Next - When a video is paused or completed, the Play Next tiles should be updated.
+* Watch Next - When a video is paused or completed, the Watch Next tiles should be updated.
 * Video completion - When the user finishes watching a full video, playback should stop and the app should return to the previous screen.